NYC celebrates our great green city all 365 days a year, not just on St. Patrick’s Day.

 Green is an integral part of NYC history and culture.

-Many of NYC street signs are green, including the sign for Greene Street in Greenwich Village.
+Many of NYC street signs are green, including the sign for Greene Street in Soho, which adjoins Greenwich Village.

 Fort Greene in Brooklyn, is both a neighborhood and a park.
 Greenpoint is another green NYC neighborhood

 Green-Wood Cemetery in Brooklyn, home of famous New Yorkers including Charles Ebbets, who owned the beloved Brooklyn Dodgers baseball team, which played in Ebbets Field.